gui-cs/TerminalGuiDesigner/README.md

 Keybindings
 ----------------
-You can change keybindings by creating copying [Keys.yaml](https://raw.githubusercontent.com/tznind/TerminalGuiDesigner/main/src/Keys.yaml) into your current directory.
+You can change keybindings by copying [Keys.yaml](https://raw.githubusercontent.com/tznind/TerminalGuiDesigner/main/src/Keys.yaml) into your current directory.

 Features
 -------------------------------